trussworks/terraform-aws-alb-web-containers/README.md

 Creates the following resources:

 * ALB with HTTP (redirect) and HTTPS listeners.
-* Target group for the HTTPS listener.
+* Target groups for the HTTPS listener.
 * Security Groups for the ALB.

 The HTTP listener redirects to HTTPS.